i-love-flamingo/pugtemplate/Readme.md

 AST -[parser]-> Block tree -[render]-> go template -[go-template-runtime]-> HTML
 ```

-(You can also view the intermediate result https://flamingoURL/_pugtpl/debug?tpl=home/home)
+(You can also view the intermediate result under https://flamingoURL/_pugtpl/debug?tpl=home/home)

-One of the features of pug.js is the posibility to use arbitrary JavaScript in case the template syntax
+One of the features of pug.js is the possibility to use arbitrary JavaScript in case the template syntax
-does not provide the correct funtions.
+does not provide the correct functions.
 This is used for example in loops like

 ```jade
 ul